ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5005-o/datasheet.md

 | 2       | Vin          | Positive of solar panel |

 :::tip NOTE
-The output of the solar panel **must not exceed 5.5 V**.
+The output of the solar panel **must not exceed 5.5&nbsp;V**.
 Otherwise, it may cause permanent damage to the board.
 :::

 ##### LEDs

 Three LEDs are used to indicate the operating status.
 Below are the functions of the LEDs:

 🔴 **Red LED**: connected to the charger chip to indicate the charger status.
 When the battery is charging, this red LED is on.
-When the battery is full, this LED is weak light or off.
+When the battery is full, this LED is weak light or off.<br/>

-🟢 **Green LED**: connected to the MCU module, controlled by MCU defined by the user.
+🟢 **Green LED**: connected to the MCU module, controlled by MCU defined by the user.<br/>
 🔵 **Blue LED**: connected to the MCU module, controlled by MCU defined by the user.

 ##### RESET Push Button